mcantow/mcantow.github.io/README.md

 My goal with this project is to keep the implementation as simple as possible, so that a non technical person could feasibly fork my repo and build their own personal website!

+Since starting the project, I pivoted towards MC-AI, which will replace 99% of personal websites with an AI Agent that's your biggest fan.
+Stay tuned!

 ## Architecture

 ### GitHub Pages and Cloudflare